vicwomg/jamtrip/README.md

 #### Windows

-- Install JACK from here: https://jackaudio.org/downloads/
+- Install JACK from here: https://github.com/jackaudio/jackaudio.github.com/releases/download/1.9.11/Jack_v1.9.11_64_setup.exe (do NOT install the version from jackaudio.org, it is currently incompatible)
 - Install ASIO 4 All from here: http://www.asio4all.org

 ### Install JamTrip